-Lighter fluid is easily the most convenient and quickest way to get your coals dancing on your grill.
+Lighter fluid is easily the most convenient and quickest way to get all the coals dancing on your grill.
 However, using this isn’t the only option when it comes to lighting charcoal.

 6 Substitutes for Charcoal Lighter Fluid